-Join Mike Meyers for an in-depth discussion in this video Introduction to Ethernet, part of CompTIA Network+ Exam Prep (N10-006) Part 2: The Physical Network.
+Join Mike Meyers for an in-depth discussion in this video Introduction to Ethernet, part of CompTIA Network+ (N10-006) Cert Prep: 2 The Physical Network.

 - One of the many many things that cracks me up by being a network technician is that normal people, just regular users, throw around a lot of high-tech terminology without really understanding what it's all about.
 And we hear people throw around terms like TCPIP or wi-fi, and they may or may not really understand it, but they like to throw it out anyway.
 The one term that drives me absolutely bonkers, that I hear people use all the time, is Ethernet.
 You'll hear folks say things like, "Oh here I got an Ethernet cable" or "Oooh look at my little SOHO Ethernet switch" or "Oh look!
 Ethernet fiber optic."
 On the back of just about every computer around is a network connection, and people go, "Oh that's my Ethernet connection."
 Well, that's one of those terms that's kinda right but really basically wrong.

 So, what I want to do right now is clarify the term "Ethernet."
 If you wanna understand Ethernet, you need to understand that a long time ago, way back in 1980, a bunch of people got together with the IEEE, this is the big U.S. Standards Board, and they came together and they created a standard called IEEE 802.3.
 Now, IEEE 802.3, which we call Ethernet, is a book, and inside this book is everything you need to know to make a network called Ethernet.